rucchzy/Letus/README.md

 More details can be found in the Function demonstration.ppt

-Also, there are four short videos to show what it looks like on your phone.
+Also, tehre are four short videos (Make Appointments 1/2, Fitness Plan, Community Sharing) to show what it looks like on your phone.